MateuszKonatkowski/Hybrid-SeleniumEasy-Test-Automation-Framework/README.md

 ### Driver

-**The BrowserFactory class is responsible for initializing and configuring web browsers for testing purposes.
+**The "Driver" folder contains BrowserFactory class is responsible for initializing and configuring web browsers for testing purposes.
 Here's a brief description of its main functions:**

-#### initializeDriver()
+#### 🟨 initializeDriver()

  This method initializes and configures a web browser based on the provided settings.
 It returns a WebDriver instance that will be used to perform operations in the browser.